 Copy Recovery Points That You Need

 Each backup can contain up to 1,000 recovery points.
 The recovery points are saved based on the recovery point retention policy you set, i.e., how many recovery points you choose to keep and how long you need them.
 With backup copy jobs, you can create a mirrored copy of each backup, where all recovery points that are available in backup repository A are copied to backup repository B. Alternatively, you can set different retention policies for your primary backups and their copies.
 This way, for example, you can store several daily backups onsite, while keeping (archiving) weekly, monthly, and yearly copies of backups in a secondary backup repository for long-term storage.

 Protect Backups Created by Particular Jobs

 Backup jobs in NAKIVO Backup & Replication provide a convenient way to protect multiple VMs with the same settings.
 Since logical grouping was already done at the backup job level, you can choose to create copies of backups created by particular backup jobs.
 This way you can ensure that all backups created by your most important backup jobs are copied to your secondary backup repository.

 Protect the Most Important Backups

-In the interest of storage space on your secondary backup repository and speeding up data transfer, you can choose to include only the most important backups in your backup copy job.
+To save storage space on your secondary backup repository and speed up data transfer, you can choose to include only the most important backups in your backup copy job.
 This way, only the selected backups (and their recovery points) are copied to the secondary backup repository.